Calibration of 122 SensL MicroFJ-60035 SiPMs and the reduction of optical crosstalk due to coupled light guides: Method

 \section{Method}

 To measure the crosstalk probability, the signal induced by dark counts can be utilized.
-The excellent single-p.\ e. resolution of SiPMs allows distinguishing between discharges of different multiplicities.
-To obtain such a dark count spectrum, random pulses induced by thermal excitation are extracted and filled into a histogram.
+The excellent single-p.\ e. resolution of SiPMs allows distinguishing between signals generated by a different number of discharges.
+To obtain such a dark count spectrum, the integrated charge of random pulses induced by thermal excitation are extracted from the signal traces and filled into a histogram.

-Dark counts are recorded triggering random readout events without ambient light to minimize the background of impinging photons.
-Analysing dark count spectra of the photo sensors allows to determine their characteristics such as gain, crosstalk probability, and dark count rate.\\